SCULPTURES

 (Paul Dibble) 2014

-In this work, Dibble uses the now extinct Huia bird, drawing attention to the plight of animal extinction.
+In this bronze work, Dibble uses the now extinct Huia bird, drawing attention to the plight of animal extinction.
 The Huia bird was a species of New Zealand wattlebird.
 The last confirmed sighting was in 1907.
-I was remarkable for having the most pronounced bill (beak) length difference of any bird species in the world.
-The females bill was long, thin and arched downwards, and the male's was short and stout.
-The Huia was also known for its beauty and significance in local mythology.
+It was remarkable for having the most pronounced bill (beak) length difference of any bird species in the world between the male and female.
+The females bill was long, thin and arched downwards, and the male's bill was short and stout.
+The Huia was also known for its beauty and significance in local Maori mythology.
 Unable to sustain itself through widespread deforestation and hunted to extinction, this species is remembered in Dibble's renditions.
-They act as a tribute, memorialising one of New Zealand's most treasured species.
+The works act as a tribute, memorialising one of New Zealand's most treasured species.

 5. Nectar Eater